joone-org/SentioNova/curriculum/9798851707100/README.md

 ISBN: 9798851707100

-This work is shared with you under the Creative Commons Attribution - NonCommercial - NoDerivatives (CC BY-NC-ND) License.
+This work is shared with you under the Creative Commons Attribution -NonCommercial - NoDerivatives (CC BY-NC-ND) License.
 This means we invite you to share, copy, and use this material in any medium or format.
-However, we ask that you give appropriate credit to Joone 501(c)(3) (Attribution), refrain from using the material for commercial purposes (Non-Commercial), and avoid distributing modified versions of the material (No-Derivatives).
+However, we ask that you give appropriate credit to Joone
+501(c)(3) (Attribution), refrain from using the material for commercial purposes (Non-Commercial), and avoid distributing modified versions of the material (No-Derivatives).

 Our material is intended to be used by a wide range of individuals.
 If you're an educator, feel free to incorporate it into your curriculum to introduce students to the concept of AI in digital arts.
 Novice tech enthusiasts can use it as a guide to comprehend and navigate the world of AI-generated imagery.
 Parents can use it to educate their children about the creative applications of AI.
 Individuals with no prior experience in artificial intelligence can use it to understand how AI intersects with art and creativity.
 Community leaders or organizers can distribute it to promote digital literacy and understanding about AI in their communities.
 Our goal with this text is to demystify the role of artificial intelligence in creative fields and make it accessible to everyone, by teaching people how to interact with and use MidJourney and ChatGPT-4 effectively.

 Joone 501(c)(3) is a non-profit organization committed to democratizing K-12 education.
 We create and distribute high-quality, openly licensed educational resources to address the curriculum crisis and ensure every child, regardless of their circumstances, has access to personalized, cutting-edge education.
 Our innovative curricula are designed to engage students and promote interactive learning, breaking the cycle of outdated educational materials.
 Through our efforts, we aim to foster educational consistency and quality worldwide, envisioning a future where every child has the resources they need to succeed.

 Your support through contributing your expertise, monetary donations, or simply volunteering your time, plays a critical role in creating and distributing these essential educational resources.
 You're an integral part of a global effort to enhance children's lives through education.
 We appreciate your consideration to contribute in any way, making this mission possible.

 For more information, please visit <https://joone.org>.